JoaoNetoNLC/nlc-backend-test/README.md

 - [ ]  When creating the user, the system is allowing a name field with maximum of 10 characters when in reality it should be 255;
 - [ ]  In the user list, the created_at field is not appearing;

+### second part: creating a new resource

+You now need to create a new resource.
+The field is address, this table has a one-to-many relationship with the users table (that is, a user can have one or more addresses).
+The address table must have fields such as: City, State, Country, Code and Complement.
+Given the structure you need to do:

+- [ ]  Create the database structure using migrations;
+- [ ]  Populate the data using seeders and factories;
+- [ ]  Create the modal with the appropriate relationships, both the Model Address needs to have the relationship with the User and vice versa;
+- [ ]  Create service layer to maintain the system's business rules;
+- [ ]  Create the controller layer;
+- [ ]  Create endpoints;
+- [ ]  Create data validation layer;
+- [ ]  Create data display layer;